-The Biomaterials Group, led by Assoc.
-Prof. Deon Bezuidenhout, performs basic and applied research into the development and optimization of biomaterials for cardiovascular and related applications.
+The Biomaterials Research Group, led by Professor Deon Bezuidenhout, performs basic and applied research into the development and optimization of biomaterials for cardiovascular and related applications.

 • A polymer processing laboratory where microporous and nanofibrillar polymeric scaffolds are made by phase inversion/porogen extraction, electrospinning and other melt and solvent processing techniques.